TomWright/dasel/README.md

 ## Playground

-You can test out dasel commands using the [playground](https://github.com/TomWright/daselplayground).
+You can test out dasel commands using the [playground](https://dasel.tomwright.me).

-It's not hosted anywhere yet but you can run it locally using docker.
+Source code for the playground can be found at  [github.com/TomWright/daselplayground](https://github.com/TomWright/daselplayground).

 ## Installation
 You can import dasel as a package and use it in your applications, or you can use a pre-built binary to modify files from the command line.